-It’s been about a month since I started testing macOS Sierra.
+It’s been about a month since I started testing macOS High Sierra.
 Loaded with a great many smart features, the latest macOS has been developed to rock.
 I bet, you would have to try it to believe if you haven’t yet put your hands on it.

-Personally, one of my favorite features in macOS Sierra is Picture-in-Picture which allows you to watch any video while using any app.
+Personally, one of my favorite features in macOS High Sierra is Picture-in-Picture which allows you to watch any video while using any app.
 As for instance, you can edit a photo while watching any interesting video.
 The best thing about it is that the video will continue to play even if you switch apps.

 Indeed, PiP is a fantastic multitasking feature.
 Though it may not be a new invention as this functionality has existed for quite some time, you would enjoy using it on your Mac.
 All geared to make the most of PiP?
 Let’s give it a try today!

 How to Enable and Use Picture-in-Picture on macOS High Sierra